 - Have undertaken a minimum of 6 flights

-- Have made a minimum of 4 flights with a BBAC approved Instructor; the rest may be with any valid PPL(B) holder
+- Have made a minimum of 4 flights with BBAC approved Instructors; the rest may be with any valid PPL(B) holder

 - Keep a flight log with flight training records completed by the instructing pilot.